boazbk/tcs/lec_07_other_models.md

 ::: {.remark title="Configurations of Turing Machines" #tmconfigrem}
 The same ideas  can (and often are) used to define configurations of _Turing Machines_.
 If $M$ is a Turing machine with tape alphabet $\Sigma$ and state space $Q$, then a configuration of $M$ can be encoded as a string $\alpha$ over the alphabet  $\Sigma \cup (\Sigma \times Q)$, such that only a single coordinate (corresponding to the tape's head) is in the larger alphabet $\Sigma \times Q$, and the rest are in $\Sigma$.
 Once again, such a configuration can also be encoded as a binary string.
 The configuration encodes the tape contents, current state, and head location in the natural way.
-All of our arguments that use NAND++ configurations can be carried out with Turing machine configurations as well.
+All of our arguments that use NAND-TM configurations can be carried out with Turing machine configurations as well.
 :::